YT2015/UIQI/README.md

-This is the code of UIQI: an underwater image quality index
+This is the code of UIQI: an underwater image quality index (run in Matlab)

 Please run demo.m for usage